Greenlight logo

 • Celebrate building better spending habits together — and don’t be afraid to enjoy a treat together to celebrate.

 • Explain to younger kids why you want to save money, and what those savings will help you do in the future.
-Delayed gratification and saving money is a key financial concept for kids to understand.
+Delayed gratification and saving money are key financial concepts for kids to understand.

 Whether you’re saving for an entire year or just a week, getting your family on board can be a lot of fun.